ashleyroque/Instagram-Engagement-Classification-Project/README.md

 # Instagram Engagement Classification

-## 📄 Full Project Write-Up
-You can find the full details of this project, including insights, and results, **[HERE]([(https://ashleyroque3183.wixsite.com/ashleyroque))**.

 ## 📜 Project Overview
+This project focuses on predicting Instagram post engagement levels (high or low) using classification techniques.
+By analyzing key features such as followers, likes, comments, and post types (e.g., video, single or multiple images), the goal is to uncover patterns that influence engagement.
+The insights gained can help content creators and brands optimize their posting strategies to foster stronger audience interactions.

+## 🎯 Problem Statement
+With this project, I am looking to answer these questions through classification:

+1. Can we predict whether a post will have low or high engagement before it is posted?
+2. What are the key features that influence engagement on Instagram posts?

-This project aims to predict whether an Instagram post will have **high** or **low engagement** based on specific post characteristics.
-Engagement is measured by likes and comments, and the model enables predictions prior to posting.
-This project is essential for **brands**, **content creators**, and **marketers** looking to optimize their strategies and foster better audience interactions.
+The goal of this project is to predict using classification.
+Based on specific characteristics, I aim to predict whether Instagram posts will receive high or low engagement.
+Engagement is measured through likes and comments, and I aim to predict this before the post is published to Instagram.

-## 🎯 Goals
-1. **Predict engagement levels** (high/low) before a post is published.
-2. **Identify key features** influencing Instagram engagement.
+From an entrepreneurial perspective, understanding engagement is crucial for brands, content creators, and marketers, as it reflects audience interest and involvement.
+By predicting the level of engagement, this project seeks to optimize posting strategies, leading to improved interaction and engagement, leading to more meaningful connections with followers.

 ---

 ## 📊 Dataset
 The dataset used is sourced from [Kaggle: Instagram Data](https://www.kaggle.com/datasets/propriyam/instagram-data).
 **Key Features**:
-- `is_video`: Indicates if the post is a video.
+- 'is_video': boolean ( 1=video, 0=image)
-- `caption`: The text included in the post.
+- 'caption': string (text that is included within the post)
-- `comments`: Number of comments on the post.
+- 'comments': integer (number of comments on the post)
-- `likes`: Number of likes the post received.
+- 'likes': integer (number of likes on the post)
-- `followers`: Number of followers the user has.
+- 'created_at': integer (timestamp indicating the creation time of the post)
-- `multiple_images`: Indicates if the post contains multiple images.

-**Target Variable**:
-- `engagement_level`: High or low engagement based on engagement rate.
+- 'multiple_images': boolean
+- 'followers': integer

 ---